-The Department of Human Services shall only make payment only for CCAP authorized child care services when rendered by DHS CCAP approved child care providers.
-To obtain approval, child care providers shall meet the minimum requirements set forth in this section, including entering into an agreement with DHS that fulfills the requirements set forth in this subrule.
-Providers that have obtained DHS approved status are listed in the CCAP Central Provider Directory (CPD) maintained by the Office of Child Care (OCC).
-The OCC established the CPD to serve as the single point of entry for all providers seeking approval to participate in the CCAP, receive payment for authorized child care, and gain access to DHS subsidized health insurance coverage and other programs administered by DHS.
+The Department of Human Services shall make payment only for CCAP authorized child care services when rendered by DHS CCAP approved child care providers.
+To obtain approval, child care providers shall meet the minimum requirements set forth in this Section, including entering into an agreement with DHS that fulfills the requirements set forth in this subrule.
+Providers that have obtained DHS approved status are maintained in the CCAP Central Provider Directory (CPD) operated by the Office of Child Care (OCC).
+The OCC established the CPD to serve as the single point of entry for all providers seeking approval to participate in the CCAP and receive payment for authorized child care.

-A provider may begin to provide authorized services to CCAP eligible children during the week that an application for the CCAP approval has been submitted to the OCC.
-However, DHS shall only make payment for such services when, and on the condition that, the provider is granted CCAP approved status, completes the introductory training, and enrollment and reporting activities specified in this rule.
+- A. A provider may begin to provide authorized services to CCAP eligible children during the week that an application for the CCAP approval has been submitted to the OCC.
+However, DHS shall only make payment for such services when, and on the condition that, the provider is granted CCAP approved status, completes the introductory training, and enrollment and complies with reporting activities specified in this rule. - B. DHS shall discontinue payments when a provider exceeds the number of allowable children in its care or has evidence of provider non-compliance with the current approved Provider Agreement (APA), and or DCYF licensing regulations.